pseudo-random numbers : Java Glossary

 Math.Random

-Math.Random is an alternate method to create random doubles that does not require you to create a Random object, but it does not give you control over the seed and has no nextInt(int) or nextBoolean .
+Math.Random is an alternate method to create random doubles that does not require you to create a Random object, but it does not give you control over the seed and has no nextInt(int) or nextBoolean.
 Other than that, it has the same shortcomings as java.util.Random.

 SecureRandom

 If you need very high quality random numbers for cryptography, see java.security.
 SecureRandom.
 Since it is derived from java.util.Random, it works much the same way.
-The main difference is the way you construct the wheel:
+The main difference is the way you construct the wheel: Unfortunately, early versions of Netscape do not include any of the java.security classes.
+For ordinary use, use java.util.Random.

-For a faster, higher quality random number generator try the Mersenne Twister.Java source and other languges are available.
+For a faster, higher quality random number generator try the Mersenne Twister.Java source and other languages are available.
 SecureRandom is extremely slow under Linux.
 If you need any quantity of high quality random numbers you will have to look outside the core Java classes.

 Random Number Code to Avoid

 Unfortunately, even if you do everything perfectly to use java.util.Random, the generator itself is flawed.
-It falls into the trap Knuth says to avoid — using a power of two for the modulus.
+It falls into the trap Knuth says to avoid — namely using a power of two for the modulus.
 The random numbers it generates are not all that random.
 It is blindingly obvious when you plot the low order bits of the random numbers visually.

 Knuth gave me permission to translate his definitive random number generators into Java.
 Now all I need in the time and energy to tackle the task.

 Using nextInt(int) for generating random integers is faster than using nextDouble, multiplying and converting to int as many authors suggest.
-In solving problems of this sort, you must be mindful that nextInt() (no parameter) returns a positive or negative integer, including MIN_VALUE (whose absolute value cannot be represented) and MAX_VALUE, and that Java division/modulus has unexpected results for negative operands.
+In solving problems of this sort, you must be mindful that nextInt() (no parameter) returns a positive or negative integer, including MIN_VALUE (whose absolute value cannot be represented) and MAX_VALUE and that Java division/modulus has unexpected results for negative operands.
 You must also be careful to maintain even distribution.
 Consider the following code that also produces a random integer in the range 0 ..
 10.

 // bad way to generate random ints